Restore your Smile with Dental Implants

 How much do dental implants cost?

-The cost of dental implants depends on several factors including the number of teeth being replaced and the number of dental implants required to support your replacement teeth.
-Additionally, some procedures may be required before the dental implant is placed to ensure the longevity of your dental implants.
-To obtain a specific estimate, it’s best to have our Turlock dentists examine your situation.
+The cost of dental implants depends on several factors, including the number of teeth being replaced and the number of implants required to support your replacement teeth.
+Additionally, some procedures may be required before the post is placed to ensure the longevity of your dental implants.
+To obtain a specific estimate, it’s best to start with a consultation.

 How do I care for my dental implants?

 Dental implants function like normal teeth and must be checked regularly, just like your natural teeth.
 Brush and floss as recommend by your dentist or dental hygienist.
-See your dentist in Turlock in six months, or more frequently if advised.
+See your dentist within 6 months or more frequently if advised.

 If you have questions about dental implants in Turlock, or if you would like to schedule an appointment, feel free to contact us today!